amd/ZenDNN/README.md

 ```bash
 ./gtests/gtests
 ```
-# 4. Integrating ZenDNN(L) with Downstream Packages
+# 4. Integrating ZenDNN* with Downstream Packages

-Since ZenDNN(L) builds, installs and exports its dependencies also, it is necessary for the downstream to build and install ZenDNN(L), and then use its exported targets by using CMake FindPackage() command.
+Since ZenDNN* builds, installs and exports its dependencies also, it is necessary for the downstream to build and install ZenDNN*, and then use its exported targets by using CMake FindPackage() command.

 ```
 set(zendnnl_ROOT "${ZENDNNL_INSTALL_DIR}")